nowol/NoWoL.TestingUtilities/readme.md

          .Validate();
 ```

+### Default Validation Rules

+The library provides a default list of rules with the common validation (`ParametersValidator.DefaultRules`).
+The validation rules are configured like so:

+* String: ExpectedExceptionRules.NotNull, ExpectedExceptionRules.NotEmptyOrWhiteSpace
+* ValueTypes: ExpectedExceptionRules.SkipParameter
+* Interfaces: ExpectedExceptionRules.NotNull
+* CollectionTypes: ExpectedExceptionRules.NotNull
+* OtherTypes: ExpectedExceptionRules.NotNull

+As you can see, the value types are configured to use the `ExpectedExceptionRules.SkipParameter` rules and will not be validate by default.
+You can change this behavior by creating your own default rules when creating the validator.

 ### Exception Validation Rules

 The library comes with the most common validation rules for no exception, not empty, not empty or white-space, not null and specific invalid value.
 The `ExpectedExceptionRules` class holds instances of these rules.